On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Kreiss-Lopatinskii determinants

 To solve the linear recurrence equation~\eqref{eq:Ztransform}, let us introduce the following characteristic equation where $z$ plays the role of a parameter and $\kappa$ is the indeterminate:

 This equation is nothing but the discrete dispersion relation of the finite difference scheme~\eqref{eqprincip2}, with frequency parameter $\kappa$ in space and $z$ in time.
-It is formally obtained by injecting the solution $U_j^n = z^n\kappa^j$ in the interior equation~\eqref{eqprincip2}.\\
+It is formally obtained by looking for solutions to the interior equation \eqref{eqprincip2} having the form $U_j^n = z^n \kappa^j$.

+In the spirit of a classic result by Hersh~\cite{Hersh63}, the following lemma indicates a property of separation for the roots with respect to the unit circle.